Urdu Conference session: Unpublished news appears on social media

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Commenting on the sorry state of media, the penelists were of the view that commercialism in print and electronic media is responsible for the mess journalism is facing in the country.
+KARACHI: Commenting on the sorry state of media, the panelists were of the view that commercialism in print and electronic media is responsible for the mess journalism is facing in the country.

 They were speaking at the session, titled, “Journalism: a reflection of society?” at the 11th International Urdu Conference at the Arts Council Saturday afternoon.

-Muneeza Jehangir said that they have been told that the media is the voice of the voiceless masses but regretted that the TV footage of the blast at the Chinese consulate in Karachi was widely covered while the blast that took place at Lower Orakzai in KP which claimed a far greater number of lives and wreaked far more damage was hardly given any coverage.
+Muneeza Jehangir said that they have been told that the media is the voice of the voiceless masses but regretted that the TV footage of the blast at the Chinese legation in Karachi was so publicised while the blast that took place at Orakzai in KP which claimed a far greater number of lives and wreaked far more damage was hardly given any coverage.

 Mazhar Abbas said that people were more aware in the days of censorship.
 Papers, he said, published clarifications and apologies while the channels just did not bother.

-KARACHI: Commenting on the sorry state of media, the penelists were of the view that commercialism in print and electronic media is responsible for the mess journalism is facing in the country.
+KARACHI: Commenting on the sorry state of media, the panelists were of the view that commercialism in print and electronic media is responsible for the mess journalism is facing in the country.

 They were speaking at the session, titled, “Journalism: a reflection of society?” at the 11th International Urdu Conference at the Arts Council Saturday afternoon.

-Muneeza Jehangir said that they have been told that the media is the voice of the voiceless masses but regretted that the TV footage of the blast at the Chinese consulate in Karachi was widely covered while the blast that took place at Lower Orakzai in KP which claimed a far greater number of lives and wreaked far more damage was hardly given any coverage.
+Muneeza Jehangir said that they have been told that the media is the voice of the voiceless masses but regretted that the TV footage of the blast at the Chinese legation in Karachi was so publicised while the blast that took place at Orakzai in KP which claimed a far greater number of lives and wreaked far more damage was hardly given any coverage.

 Mazhar Abbas said that people were more aware in the days of censorship.
 Papers, he said, published clarifications and apologies while the channels just did not bother.